OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 ## Current limitations of OpenVidu Pro scalability

 Below are stated the current limitations regarding the scalability of an OpenVidu Pro cluster.
 All of them are currently in our roadmap, and will be for sure addressed in future releases.

-#### Composed video recording is not scalable

-Right now [composed recordings with video](advanced-features/recording/#composed-recording){:target="_blank"} are hosted in OpenVidu Server Pro node, which means that launching multiple simultaneous composed recordings may increase the load on this node to a dangerous point.
-So a necessary change to improve scalability for this particular use case is to get this module out of OpenVidu Server Pro Node.

-For the moment, we recommend limiting the number of simultaneous composed recordings with video and using a more powerful machine in OpenVidu Server Pro Node if required.
-This doesn't affect either individual recordings or composed recordings with audio-only.

 #### Sessions cannot be moved between Media Nodes